SonHoang2/Natours/README.md

 - Tour Management
     - Allows users to manage bookings, check tour maps, and view users' reviews and ratings.
-    - Tours can be created by either an admin user or a lead guide.
+    - Tours can be created by an admin user or a lead guide.
     - Every user has access to view tours.
     - Admin users or lead guides can update, and delete tours.